Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 where `contains` is a valid operator function available in the current scope.

+> Note: this means that, contrary to the order of appearance in the code, the right-hand side expression of a containment-checking expression is evaluated before its left-hand side expression

 The `contains` function must have a return type `kotlin.Boolean`, otherwise it is a compile-time error.
 Containment-checking expressions always have type `kotlin.Boolean`.